rahultorlapati/insight-data-engineering-challenge/README.md

 Notice that because `debt collection` was only listed for 2019 and not 2020, the output file only has a single entry for debt collection.
 Also, notice that when a product has a comma (`,`) in the name, the name should be enclosed by double quotation marks (`"`).
 Finally, notice that percentages are listed as numbers and do not have `%` in them.

 ## Repo directory structure
-The top-level directory structure for your repo should look like the following: (So that we can grade your submission, replicate this directory structure at the top-most level of your project repository.
-Do not place the structure in a subdirectory)

     ├── README.md
     ├── run.sh